openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 ## Description and scope

 The DAO Registry is the identity of the DAO.
-This is the contract address that is passed to every adapter.
+This is the contract address that is every adapter usually interacts with.

 The scope of the registry is to manage the following:

-- The adapter registry - which adapter is being used by this DAO and which access it has
+- The adapter registry - which adapter is being used by this DAO and which access it has to the DAO state.
-- The extension registry - which extension is part of the DAO and the adapter's access to it
+- The extension registry - which extension is part of the DAO and the adapter's access to it.
-- Members registry - whether members exist, their delegate key and their flags
+- Members registry - whether members exist, their delegate key and their access flags.

 Each non-constant function in the DAO has an access control modifier linked to it, to make sure the caller has the right to call it.